In this article, you”ll learn:

 Scissor Lift Tipping Hazard

 Always operate on locations with firm surfaces and away from hazards like holes or slopes.
 If the scissor lift ever feels unsteady, stop immediately and inspect the area around the lift.
-Tipping is always a hazard when operating in heavy winds and bad weather, so be sure to check the weather forecast when outdoors.
+Tipping is always a hazard when operating in heavy winds and harsh weather, so be sure to check the weather forecast when outdoors.
 Always follow the manufactures instructions related to safe movement and only operate scissor lifts after proper training.

 Please contact us online if you want to learn more about aerial lifts.